[ Printer Friendly Version ] [ Report Abuse ]

 "We're going to the nearest Flu station," Albus explained, still sprint-walking.

 “Flu station?
 That sounds terrible.
-Is it like a doctor's office?"
+Is it like a doctor's office?
+Also, can we slow down?"

-"No," Albus huffed, taking my arm (**taking my arm!**) and pulling me forwards TOWARD THE FRICKING WALL!
+"No," Albus huffed, taking my arm and yanking me forwards.
 I tripped and braced for the impact but instead found myself standing in a crowded corridor lined with roaring bluish fires.

 “Should I be worried about ventilation?"
 I whispered, dumbfounded yet again by the magical world.
-"These fires could produce a lot of carbon monoxide, you know."
+“Or death by smoke inhalation?”

 Nothing would’ve surprised me right then.
-If a unicorn began break dancing, I would just assume that was normal.
+If a unicorn had begun break dancing, I would just have assumed that was normal.
+At this point, I was game for anything and determined not to be caught off-guard again.

 "It's going to transport you there, magically."